puffscoin/web3.js/docs/web3-eth-personal.rst

 =================

-The ``web3-eth-personal`` package allows you to interact with the Ethereum node's accounts.
+The ``web3-eth-personal`` package allows you to interact with the PUFFScoin node's accounts.

 .. note:: Many of these functions send sensitive information, like password.
 Never call these functions over a unsecured Websocket or HTTP provider, as your password will be sent in plain text!